If you’re hoping for an iron-clad, “Here’s How to Get Your 2-Month-Old to Sleep Perfectly” article, we might disappoint.

 In general, aim for their five to six hours of day sleep to be split across four to six naps.

-At this young age, if you’re breastfeeding, you might want to wake your baby if they’ve been asleep for two hours so you can offer them a feed to keep encouraging your supply.
+At this young age, if you’re breastfeeding, you might want to wake your baby if they’ve been asleep for two hours so you can offer them a feed to keep encouraging your supply and get those daytime calories in.

 Ensuring your baby is getting enough feeds during the day can help extend their periods of overnight sleep, though this isn’t an exact science!